Abstract Bergman kernel expansion and its applications: Introduction

 \section{Introduction}

-Let $M$ be an $n$-dimensional projective algebraic manifold in certain projective space $\mathbb{CP}^{N}$.
-The hyperplane line bundle of $\mathbb{CP}^{N}$ restricts to an ample line bundle $L$ on $M$, which is called a polarization of $M$.
-A K\"ahler metric $g$ is called a polarized metric, if the corresponding K\"ahler form represents the first Chern class $c_{1}(L)$ of $L$ in $H^{2}(M,\mathbb{Z})$.
-Given any polarized K\"ahler metric $g$, there is a Hermitian metric $h$ on $L$ whose Ricci form is equal to $\omega_{g}$.
-For each positive integer $m>0$, the Hermitian metric $h_L$ induces the Hermitian metric $h_{L}^{m}$ on $L^{m}$.
+Let $M$ be an $n$-dimensional algebraic manifold in a certain projective space $\mathbb{CP}^N$.
+The hyperplane line bundle of $\mathbb{CP}^N$, restricting to an ample line bundle $L$ of $M$, is a polarization of $M$.
+A K\"ahler metric $g$ is called a polarized metric, if the corresponding K\"ahler form represents the first Chern class $c_1(L)$ of $L$.
+Given any polarized K\"ahler metric $g$, there is a Hermitian metric $h_L$ on $L$ whose Ricci form is equal to the K\"ahler form $\omega_g$.

-With respect to these metrics, the Bergman kernel is defined as a sequence of $Hom (E,E)$-valued functions.
-These functions play one of the central roles in K\"ahler-Einstein geometry.
-In~\cite{t5}, Tian proved an $C^2$-convergence theorem of the Bergman kernel, from which he proved that the Bergman metrics are convergent to the original K\"ahler metric.
-A far-reaching generalization of Tian's theorem was obtained by Catlin~\cite{cat} and Zelditch~\cite{zel}:
+The Bergman kernel, defined as a sequence of smooth (bundle-valued) functions, plays one of the central roles in K\"ahler-Einstein geometry.
+In~\cite{t5}, Tian proved the $\mathcal C^2$-convergence theorem of the Bergman metric (whose K\"ahler potential is the Bergman kernel).
+A far-reaching generalization of Tian's theorem was obtained by Catlin~\cite{cat} and Zelditch~\cite{zel}, using the existence of the parametrix of Bergman kernel or Szeg\H o kernel (cf.~\cite{bs-1}):